kmcbride3/TeamsStatus/README.md

 This solution is created to work with Home Assistant.
 It will work with any home automation platform that provides an API, but you probably need to change the PowerShell code.

 # Requirements
-* Create the three Teams sensors in the Home Assistant configuration.yaml file
+* Create the two Teams sensors in the Home Assistant configuration.yaml file
 ```yaml
 sensor:
   - platform: template